Peanut Butter Protein Shake

 • Milk.
 I used unsweetened almond milk, but use whichever milk you prefer.

 • Protein powder.
 I used bourbon vanilla protein powder, but unflavored protein works fine.
-In terms of what kind of protein powder, my go-to is casein or brown rice.
+In terms of protein powder types, I successfully tested this shake with casein, brown rice, whey, and pea protein.
+It was the thickest with casein or brown rice, but all worked.

 • Chia seeds.
 For extra protein, fiber, and omega-3 fatty acids.
 If you don’t like the consistency of chia seeds, I’d say you probably won’t notice them, but you can use flaxseeds if you prefer.